RAXR-Capstone/project_danger_zone/README.md

  - Reevaluate what type of car caused the damage zone
- - Acquire seatbelt status of everyone in the vehicle
+ - Look at each individual as an observation (ex. seatbelt status, where they were sitting, etc.)
  - Find more relationships between variables
  - Individual street analysis